wkaisertexas/HIP/docs/tutorials/reduction.rst

 Reduction on GPUs
 =================

-Implementing reductions on GPUs will require a basic understanding of the :doc:`/understand/programming_model_reference`.
+Implementing reductions on GPUs requires a basic understanding of the :doc:`/understand/programming_model_reference`.
 The article explores aspects of low-level optimization best discussed through the {ref}`inherent_thread_model`, and as such will refrain from using Cooperative Groups.